computmaxer/karma-jspm/README.md

 frameworks: ['jspm', 'jasmine'],
 ```

-The `loadFiles` configuration tells karma-jspm which files should by dynamically loaded via systemjs *before* the tests run.
+The `loadFiles` configuration tells karma-jspm which files should be dynamically loaded via systemjs *before* the tests run.
 Globs or regular file paths are acceptable.
 **You should not include these in the regular karma files array.** karma-jspm takes care of this for you.

 ```js